-- The continued distribution of the full tuition scholarship is contingent upon maintaining Satisfactory Academic Progress.
-Students also must maintain a good standing with the university by upholding the university's academic standards and integrity. - Students are required to enroll in a minimum of twelve credits per semester and maintain a minimum cumulative GPA of 3.00. - The program must be completed within four semesters, excluding any approved breaks. - The scholarship is valid for tuition payments only.
+- The continued distribution of all tuition scholarships is contingent upon maintaining Satisfactory Academic Progress.
+Students also must maintain a good standing with the university by upholding the university's academic standards and integrity. - Students are required to enroll in a minimum of twelve credits per semester and maintain a minimum cumulative GPA of 2.00. - The program must be completed within ten semesters, excluding any approved breaks. - The scholarship is valid for tuition payments only.
 Any unused tuition scholarship will be forfeited.
-The scholarship has no cash value and does not cover the following student fees: - \$150 Tuition Deposit (this goes towards tuition) - o \$180 Campus Fee - \$75 Registration Fee - \$200 Learning Resource Fee - The tuition scholarship payments shall not exceed the program's minimum total credits required for completion. - Students are eligible to receive this scholarship only once. - Students are not eligible to receive any other SFBU academic scholarships. - If students are unable to meet any of the terms, the tuition scholarship will be rescinded. - The university reserves the right to rescind a scholarship if it deems the decision to be in the best interest of the university.
+The scholarship has no cash value and does not cover the following student fees: - \$150 Tuition Deposit (this goes towards tuition) - o \$180 Campus Fee - o \$75 Registration Fee - o \$200 Learning Resource Fee - o \$495 Health Insurance Fee (unless waived) - Housing Fees - SEVIS Fee (international applicants) - The tuition scholarship payments shall not exceed the program's minimum total credits required for completion. - Students are not eligible to receive any other SFBU academic scholarship, unless, students apply for, and are awarded, the Startup Scholars Scholarship, in which case the Startup Scholars Scholarship would replace this scholarship. - If students are unable to meet any of the terms, the tuition scholarship will be rescinded. - The university reserves the right to rescind a scholarship if it deems the decision to be in the best interest of the university.